krish-hk/Git-Task-1/commands.md

 4. made markdown file using .md as suffix after file_name
 5. git log -1 --format=%H - here log gets the history and -1 limits it to j the previous commit. and %H gives the commit hash
 6. merged in the app

-(Learned basics of Git from https://learngitbranching.js.org/ but bcoz of the problem in pushing, I used the Desktop app)
+7. Edited the readme file in vs code and then used : git reset --soft HEAD~1 (Learned basics of Git from https://learngitbranching.js.org/ but bcoz of the problem in pushing, I used the Desktop app)